xgqfrms/WebFundamentals/src/content/en/fundamentals/accessibility/03-semantics-navigation/semnav-one.md

 ---
-layout: shared/narrow
+layout: shared/narrow-pages-list
-title: "Accessibility Codelab"
+title: "Semantics and Navigating Content"
-description: "Accessibility Codelab"
+description: "Introduction to semantics and navigation"
 published_on: 2016-03-01
 updated_on: 2016-03-01
-order: 23
+order: 1
 translation_priority: 0
 authors:
   - megginkearney